WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 #### Genome assembly metrics exercise <a name="genomes_exercise"></a>

-There are two other Brugia sp. genome assemblies in WormBase ParaSite, which are of much lower quality than Brugia malayi.
+There are two other _Brugia sp._ genome assemblies in WormBase ParaSite, which are of much lower quality than _Brugia malayi_.
 According to their scaffold statistics and CEGMA/BUSCO scores, which of these two assemblies is more contiguous and complete?

 [↥ **Back to top**](#top)